hovikgas/Python-Coding-Challenges/README.md

 # Python Coding Challenges

 ## Organized by data type
 The coding challenges are written in Python 3 and are broken down into groups based on the primary data type or data structure they cover.
-Each coding challenge is stored in its own sub-directory, and has its own README with a step-by-step walkthrough of the solution and a link to a video tutorial.
+Each coding challenge is stored in its own sub-directory, and has its own README with a step-by-step walkthrough of the solution(s) and a link to a video tutorial.

 ## No skill levels indicated
 None of the coding challenges are designated by a skill level, for several reasons: